 The spring’s in full swing — in fact, it’s nearly summer!
-There are two bank holidays to look forward to (on May 7 and May 28 respectively), London’s festival season properly kicks off in parks across the capital, rooftop bars open for the summer, and there are plenty of other fascinating events to check out, too.
+There are two bank holidays to look forward to (on May 6 and May 27 respectively), London’s festival season properly kicks off in parks across the capital, rooftop bars open for the summer, and there are plenty of other fascinating things to do, too.

 This brilliantly British annual conference — now in its eighth year — curates lectures on the most boring topics on earth, delivered with comic gusto by the people who are inexplicably fascinated by them.
 ‘Behind every boring subject is another layer of boringness you could have never imagined,’ explain the organisers.
 Check out the podcast for a taste of what to expect; tickets from their website.

 As the weather gets warmer, London’s actors brave the elements in the city’s outdoor theatres.
-See Peter Pan at the Regents Park Outdoor Theatre from May 17, while As You Like It and Hamlet will be playing at Shakespeare’s Globe all month.
+See Thornton Wilder’s Our Town at the Regents Park Outdoor Theatre from May 16, while Twelfth Night, The Comedy of Errors, Pericles, The Merry Wives of Windsor, Henry IV (parts one and two) and Henry Vwill be all playing at Shakespeare’s Globe throughout the month.

 Stop and smell the flowers — and explore brilliant gardens designed by some of the world’s cleverest horticulturalists — at this blooming brilliant four-day floral festival.